daxcay/ComfyUI-WA/README.md

 Features i am working on:

 - Ability to select workflow(s)
-- Ability to edit nodes of workflows
+- Ability to edit nodes of selected Workflow.
 - Ability to Queue/Interrupt
 - Ability to Make It Multi User / Single User